Larry Goldings: Life and career

 Goldings was born in Boston.
 His father was a classical music enthusiast, and Goldings studied classical piano until the age of twelve.
 Through his father he met pianist Dave McKenna and studied with pianists Ran Blake and Keith Jarrett.
-Among his other influences were and Bill Evans, Red Garland, Erroll Garner, and Oscar Peterson.
+Among his other influences were Bill Evans, Red Garland, Erroll Garner, and Oscar Peterson.
 After high school, he enrolled in the jazz program at New York's The New School, where he further honed his skills studying with Jaki Byard and Fred Hersch.
 It was during this period that pianist Roland Hanna invited Goldings to accompany him to Copenhagen for a three-day series of private concerts where Goldings performed with Sarah Vaughan, Kenny Burrell, Tommy Flanagan, Hank Jones, Harry "Sweets" Edison, and Al Cohn.
 Also prior to graduating, Goldings toured with singer Jon Hendricks, an association that led to an almost three year collaboration with guitarist Jim Hall.